Skip to Content

 Instructions

-• Bake the potatoes for 15 minutes, shaking the basket every 5 minutes.
-Garnish with fresh oregano leaves to serve, and enjoy!
+• Arrange the potatoes in a single layer in the air fryer basket.
+Cook for 15 minutes, shaking the basket every 5 minutes.

 Notes